Lilly says it must cut costs to meet goals; shares fall

 Lilly is placing most of its bets on new cancer drugs, with two dozen experimental compounds in various stages of testing.
 It is also testing a number of treatments for Alzheimer's disease, after two have failed.

-Diabetes drugs have been a strong suit for Lilly over the past decade, but their sales have suffered because of rival products, including insulins from Danish drugmaker Novo Nordisk (NOVOb.CO).
+Diabetes drugs have been a strong suit for Lilly over the past decade, but their sales have suffered because of rival products, including insulins from Danish drugmaker Novo Nordisk.

 Shares of Lilly were down 3.6 percent at $48.70 in late-afternoon trading.